Best Products And Procedures For Sealing A Slate Tile Floor

 By Troy Cantini

-To seal the slate tiles and grout just apply the sealer with a rag or towel and keep the surface saturated with sealer for about 10 minutes.
-Then simply wipe the excess sealer off the tiles and grout.
+To seal the slate tiles with an impregnating sealer just pour the sealer directly on the slate and use a cotton towel to spread it around on the slate.
+Allow about 5-10 minutes for the sealer to be completely absorbed by the slate.
+You will probably have to keep applying sealer to the porous slate to keep it saturated for the entire 5-10 minutes.
+Then you can simply wipe the excess sealer off the slate tiles and grout.
 Be sure not to allow any excess sealer to pool up on the tiles or grout when you are done.
 You should see the tile and grout darken up when the sealer is applied but after the sealer dries you will see the slate tiles and grout return to their original non sealed appearance.

-Another type of solvent based impregnating sealer is referred to an enhancing sealer.
-A solvent base enhancing sealer is almost the same as a solvent based impregnating sealer except that the enhancing type sealer will bring out the colors in the slate and generally enhance the appearance of the slate.
-Additionally an enhancing type impregnating clear sealer will also add glossiness to the slate tile surface.
+An enhancing sealer is almost the same as a solvent based impregnating sealer except that the sealer will also enhance the colors and sheen of the slate.
+Slate in its natural state can be dull, drab and lifeless and an enhancing sealer will brighten up the slate and enhance the colors of the slate tiles.
+Additionally an enhancing type impregnating clear sealer will also add small level of glossiness to the slate tiles.

 If you want to further enhance the slate and add even more glossiness you can add a second coat of the enhancing sealer.
 It is not recommended to apply more then two coats of enhancing sealer to the slate.
 You apply the enhancing impregnating sealer exactly the same as the impregnating clear sealer.
 You should test the enhancing sealer on a spare tile to see if you like the look of the enhancing sealer before you apply the enhancing sealer to your slate tile and grout.

 A topical glossy sealer will add the ultimate glossy finish to your slate surface.
 Topical glossy sealers come in solvent based and water based formulas.
-Solvent based sealers are more durable but can have harsh fumes when applying the sealer.
-Topical glossy sealers will take away all of the chalky appearance of the natural slate surface.
+Solvent based topical sealers are more durable but can have harsh fumes when applying the sealer.
+Solvent based topical sealers can also be extremely difficult to strip and remove if the sealer ever needs to be stripped and removed.
+Water based topical sealers for slate have almost no fumes and a respirator is not needed when applying water based topical sealers to slate.
+Both types of topical glossy sealers will take away all of the chalky appearance of the natural slate surface.
 This type of finish can add the marvelously beautiful luster to your slate surface that many people have come to love.
 Additionally the topical sealer will make it impossible for any types of contaminates and stains to enter the slate tile surface.